awsdocs/amazon-efs-user-guide/doc_source/API_PutLifecycleConfiguration.md

 ### Create a Lifecycle Configuration<a name="API_PutLifecycleConfiguration_Example_1"></a>

-The following example sends a PUT request to the lifecycle\-configuration endpoint \(`elasticfilesystem.us-west-2.amazonaws.com/2015-02-01/file-systems/FileSystemId/lifecycle-configuration`\)\.
-The request creates a `LifecyclePolicy` object\.
-This object tells EFS lifecycle management to move all files in the file system that haven't been accessed in the last 30 days to the IA storage class\.
+The following example creates a `LifecyclePolicy` object using the PutLifecycleConfiguration operation\.
+This object tells EFS lifecycle management to move all files in the file system that haven't been accessed in the last 14 days to the IA storage class\.
 This is the only lifecycle policy that is currently supported\.
+To learn more, see [EFS Lifecycle Management](https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html)\.

 #### Sample Request<a name="API_PutLifecycleConfiguration_Example_1_Request"></a>

 ```
-PUT /2015-02-01/file-systems/fs-e2a6438b/lifecycle-configuration HTTP/1.1
+PUT /2015-02-01/file-systems/fs-01234567/lifecycle-configuration HTTP/1.1
 Host: elasticfilesystem.us-west-2.amazonaws.com
 x-amz-date: 20181122T232908Z
 Authorization: <...>